DavePearce/Stutter.rs/README.md

-# Stutter.rs
+# DeltaInc.rs
-A library describing computation which can be divided into small steps.
+A library for describing delta transformations and incremental computation.